 Here comes a disruptor.
-YouTube says it will begin offering advertisers six-second-long Bumpers starting next month, allowing brands to get in and and get out quickly before YouTube videos.
+YouTube says it will begin offering advertisers six-second-long Bumpers starting in May, allowing brands to get in and and get out quickly before YouTube videos.
 It seems like a perfect little chunk of time coming before YouTube videos that users access via mobile phones.

 It sounds especially perfect to YouTube, I’d imagine.